gdraperi/slurp-1/README.md

 - `slurp keyword <-t|--target> linux,golang,python` will enumerate S3 buckets based on those 3 key words.
 - `slurp certstream` will follow certstream and enumerate S3 buckets from each domain.
 - `permutations.json` stores the permutations that are used by the program; they are in JSON format and loaded during execution **this is required**; it assumes a specific format per permutation: `anything_you_want.%s`; the ending `.%s` is **required** otherwise the AWS S3 URL will not be attached to it, and therefore no results will come from S3 enumeration.
 If you need flexible permutations then see `PermutateDomain` function.
+    - `permutations-large.json` is a much larger list that you can also use.

 ## Installation
 - Download from Releases section, or build yourself with `go build` or `build.sh`.